Understanding Property Taxes on Your Portland Home

 - The Changed Property Ratio effectively applies the Measure 50 limits to new improvements.

 - The ratio has been between 50% and 60% in recent years.
-The Multnomah County Assessor’s Office told us that for 2009-10 it is about 50% That means that roughly 50% of the value (not cost) of last year’s remodel should be added to your maximum assessed value.
+In most of Multnomah County the Changed Property Ratio for 2019-20 is 49.0%, reflecting average Maximum Assessed Values at less than half of average Real Market Values.
+That means that roughly half of the value (not cost) of a remodel should be added to your maximum assessed value.

-- Unlike some states, the Assessed Value does not reset when a property is sold.
+- Unlike some states, the Maximum Assessed Value does not reset when a property is sold.

 - One of several arguments made in support of Measure 50 was that a three percent growth rate provided stability and predictability to the property tax system.